Shoulder Bursitis Treatment Perth (Subacromial Bursitis)

 This may involve massage for shoulder bursitis, dry needling for shoulder bursitis, rotator cuff exercises or potentially advice regarding cortisone injections for shoulder bursitis.

 Do you want relief from shoulder bursitis pain?
-Book online with Adam McKnight and feel better today with expert shoulder treatment by an experienced shoulder physio who is amongst the highest qualified in the world.
+Book online with Adam McKnight and feel better with expert shoulder treatment by an experienced shoulder physio.

 There are a number of bursae (plural for bursa) around the shoulder joint and throughout the body, designed to reduce friction between different structures.
 Bursitis is the term given when a bursa becomes inflamed from excessive friction or compression.
 An inflamed bursa, such as shoulder bursitis can be a potent pain generator.
 Further information regarding bursitis can be found in our popular blog ‘Bursitis Explained in Under 300 Words.’